mcity/mcity_data_engine/README.md

 ## Citation

-If you use the Mcity Data Engine in your research, feel free to cite the project (but only if you love it 😊):
+If you use the Mcity Data Engine in your research, feel free to cite the project:

 ```bibtex
 @article{bogdoll2024mcitydataengine,